Updated on November 7, 2023 by Julie McCool

 In honor of the upcoming President's Day weekend, we decided to make the George Washington Birthplace our primary destination, with a few other stops along the way there.

 Heading southeast on route 218, we made brief stops at Fairview Beach and Caledon State Park.
 The Smoot House Visitor Center at Caledon is closed in the winter, but there are several hiking trails through the woods and out to the Potomac.

-We had planned to have lunch at the highly-rated Lighthouse Restaurant in Colonial Beach, but it was closed.
+We had planned to have lunch at the highly-rated Lighthouse Restaurant in Colonial Beach, but it is now closed permanently.
 Instead, we enjoyed delicious steamed shrimp, properly coated in Old Bay, at the casual Kelsea's Kitchen (now closed).

 George Washington Birthplace

 A bit further south, George Washington Birthplace National Monument recreates the setting of George Washington's first three years and establishes his upbringing and future as a Virginia gentleman farmer.
 The site is impressive, with a large Visitor Center, recreations of the homestead, natural trails and farmland.
 Beautiful views capture the tidewater lands similar to what George would have experienced.

 As you enter the park, you'll drive toward a one-tenth size replica of DC's Washington Monument.

 We arrived at the Visitor Center just in time for the 15-minute film highlighting the rhythms of life on a tidewater farm, and the Washington family's role in Virginia aristocracy.
 The center includes interesting displays of life on the farm plus the history and myths surrounding our first President.
 The small store is worth a look too.

 Behind the center, a deck offers beautiful views of Pope's Creek and the Potomac River in the distance.
 We were lucky to enjoy a close-up view of a bald eagle perched in a tree right next to the deck.